Aakash-Ilangovan123/Smart-Plate/README.md

 # Smart-Plate
-•Smart Plate uses AI, IoT and embedded systems to help health conscious users and nutritionists identify food, analyze its nutrition, and detect freshness or spoilage

 🥗 Smart Plate 🍽️
 Smart Plate is an AI-powered, IoT-enabled food analysis and nutrition monitoring system designed to help users make healthier dietary choices.
 It classifies food, detects spoilage, and provides nutritional insights using computer vision, sensors, and real-time analysis.